Sameh20200218AI/Housing_Prices_Report_Using_PowerBi/README.md

 # Housing_Prices_Report_Using_PowerBi
-Using Python Libraries ( Numpy , Pandas , Matplotlib ) For Data Analysis , and Use PowerBi For Visualization
+Using Python Libraries ( Numpy , Pandas , Matplotlib ) For Data Analysis , and Using PowerBi For Visualization

 My Report is :